 I am writing this blog post not as a teacher or doctor, but as a Mom of a child with special needs.
 My thoughts overflow occasionally into writing and this is one of those moments!
 Our 8 year old was diagnosed with PDD-NOS at age 4 by a developmental specialist.
 His current diagnosis is high-functioning autism.
 And he is incredibly awesome.
 Below I am sharing 6 things we think about differently in our home, and a bit about how it affects our daily life.

-Bryce’s sister is younger than him and competitive.
-Nothing gets by her when we give Bryce extra screen time for a “reboot” or other behavior modification.
-We have told her about Bryce’s diagnosis (we have told him too) but to be honest I am not sure she cares or understands what its means.
+Our son’s sister is younger than him and competitive.
+Nothing gets by her when we give him extra screen time for a “reboot” or other behavior modification.
+We have told her about his diagnosis (we have told him too) but to be honest I am not sure she cares or understands what its means.
 She loves to annoy him.
 And in a way, I am very thankful for that.
-They have a pretty typical sibling relationship.
+They have a very silly, playful sibling relationship.

 In the area we live in: it is expected that children will go to college.
 When you have a child with a neurological difference or disability you take it a year at a time.
-For now Bryce is advanced in math and struggles with reading and spelling (though at the moment he is on grade level!)
+Currently our kiddo is advanced in math and struggles with reading and spelling (though at the moment he is on grade level!)
 With his aptitude for drawing and 3D visualization, we encourage him that he would make a good architect, engineer, or city planner someday.
 When the time comes if college isn’t in the picture we will help him find training for a suitable job.